Fesuoy1/Snake-Game-Remake/README.md

 ## Game Description

 This is a remake of the classic snake game.
 It was made for learning pygame (or to have fun.)

-It was created by [Fesuoy](https://github.com/fesuoy1), It's still in its beta stages so it may contain bugs and may not work as intended.
+It's still in its beta stages so it may contain bugs and may not work as you'd expect.

 ## How To Play